-Finally after more than a month of research and planning, we embarked on a DIY Kyoto and Osaka vacation, with a side trip to visit Shirakawa-go in Gifu prefecture.
+Finally after more than a month of research and planning, we embarked on a DIY vacation to Kyoto and Osaka, with a side trip to visit Shirakawa-go in Gifu prefecture.
 This was our first visit to mainland Japan on a free-independent-traveler (FIT) leisurely pace utilising the impressive and superb Japanese transportation network, after gaining experience from a self-driven vacation to Okinawa 2 years back.

 Just 5-6 years ago, visiting Japan without tour guide would have been a daunting task in view of the language barrier.
 With Japan getting ever more traveller-friendly, modern technologies like GPS, Google Translate App on Smartphone and tips from various online travelogues, enjoying a trip here is much easier.
 The itineraries and planning in this article are suitable for families with kids as well as couples.